juwu4/PythonCipher/README.md

 Click Finish to decrypt, which will either generate decrypted text in a label (if the text is inserted), or a file with decrypted text (if the file is uploaded).

+# Potential Changes
+A useful future addition may be to enable the labels generated in the window susceptible to copy-paste, making operation of the program easier.

+P.S.
+First github repository, so formatting issues are a bit new to me.